COBRA Notice Violation Attorney in Florida

 Events that can result in a discontinuation of your health care plan include:

 - Divorce from a spouse whose plan you relied on

 - Death of a spouse whose plan you relied on

-Employers must ensure that every employer is aware of their right to pursue continued coverage under COBRA and the limitations of their rights.
-When businesses fail to comply with COBA notification, they can be held accountable in court by aggrieved parties.
+Employers must ensure that every employee is aware of their right to pursue continued coverage under COBRA and the limitations of their rights.
+When businesses fail to comply with COBRA notification, they can be held accountable in court by aggrieved parties.

 At Justice for Justice, we can help you seek fair and just compensation when an employer is violated COBRA protocol.
 It’s your employer’s responsibility to notify you of continued access to health care covered whether your voluntarily quit or were fired – you can recover your financial losses by pursuing your interests in court with help from our COBRA notice violation attorney in Tampa.

 Access to continued coverage does not necessarily mean your employer will pay your insurance premiums.
 In most cases, an employer won’t afford any portion of your continued coverage after you have separated from the company.
 When you are responsible for a COBRA insurance premium, you are likely to pay the full amount, which includes what your employer used to pay.